 Exercise that gently stretches your joints or strengthens your muscles to better support your joints, such as yoga or pilates, may help improve your symptoms.
+Brisk walking can also be beneficial.
 A physiotherapist may also be able to suggest exercises to help.
 If you have secondary breast cancer, check with your specialist before starting any new type of exercise.

 Some people benefit from switching to a different hormone therapy.
 For example, it may be possible to switch to another aromatase inhibitor to see if your pain improves, or some people might be offered the drug tamoxifen as an alternative.

 If the pain is severe, it may be helpful to see a pain management specialist at a pain clinic.